-How can you tell if you have a food sensitivities, food intolerances or food allergies?
+How can you tell if you have a food sensitivity, food intolerance or food allergy?

 Food sensitivities or food intolerances can be detected through an elimination diet or a Meridian Stress Assessment.

-- Elimination diet – This involves removing the problematic food(s) from your diet for a period of time, reintroducing the food and monitoring your symptoms.
-This can be difficult because it takes commitment and willpower.
-You can learn more about an elimination diet HERE.
+- Elimination diet – This involves removing problematic food(s) from your diet for a period of time, reintroducing the food and monitoring your symptoms.
+This can be difficult because it takes commitment and willpower but it is totally worth it, I promise.

-- Meridian Stress Assessment (MSA) – This involves an unobtrusive test whereby an Acupuncturist (typically) will use a tool (like a pen) to test meridian points on your hands and feet.
-The results are immediate and you will also discover which organs are stressed (overloaded/not working properly).
+- Meridian Stress Assessment (MSA) – This involves an unobtrusive test whereby an Acupuncturist (typically) or a Naturopath uses a metal tool (kind of resembling a pen) to test meridian points on your hands and feet.
+The results are immediate and you will also discover which organs are stressed (overloaded/not working properly) and any vitamins or minerals in which you are deficient.
 This test is a bit expensive but you may be covered through health insurance.
-Learn more about that HERE.

 A food allergy can be detected through one of two methods: a skin prick test or blood tests.

 - Skin prick test – The Doctor places a drop of solution containing the food allergen (or the food itself) on your skin.
-Then the Doctor gently pricks or scratches the skin with a small plastic probe or needle to allow a tiny amount of the solution to enter just below the surface of the skin.
+The Doctor then gently pricks or scratches the skin with a small plastic probe or needle to allow a tiny amount of the solution to enter just below the surface of the skin.
 The test is inexpensive and the results are immediate (source).

 - Blood test – Blood tests measure the presence of IgE antibodies (short for “immunoglobulin E) for specific foods.
 IgE is the antibody that triggers food allergy symptoms (source).